The Tale of the Hoodie

 The Tale of the Hoodie (Scottish Gaelic: Ursgeul na Feannaig) is a Scottish fairy tale, collected by John Francis Campbell in his Popular Tales of the West Highlands.
 Andrew Lang included it, as The Hoodie-Crow, in The Lilac Fairy Book.

-In the Aarne-Thompson-Uther Index, the tale falls under the cycle of the Search for the Lost Husband, and is classified as 425A, "The Animal (Monster) as Bridegroom".
-Others of this type include The Black Bull of Norroway, The Brown Bear of Norway, The Daughter of the Skies, East of the Sun and West of the Moon, The Enchanted Pig, Master Semolina, The Enchanted Snake, The Sprig of Rosemary, and White-Bear-King-Valemon.
+In the Aarne-Thompson-Uther Index, the tale falls under the cycle of the Search for the Lost Husband, wherein the heroine marries a prince in enchanted form, betrays him and has to search for him after he vanishes.